ZhenjiangFan/DAG-deepVASE/README.md

 # Source Code

-#### Folder "/MGM" contains the Python version of MGM implementation.
+#### The sub folder "/MGM" contains the Python version of MGM implementation.
-#### Folder "/DeepPINK" contains the Python implemenation of DeepPINK procedure (knockoff data generation, DNN, and FDR).
+#### The sub folder "/DeepPINK" contains the Python implemenation of DeepPINK procedure (knockoff data generation, DNN, and FDR).
-#### Folder "/causal" contains the Python implementation of DG procedure.
+#### The sub folder "/causal" contains the Python implementation of DG procedure.

 # Example